Medhansh80-Gamer/Medhansh80-Gamer/README.md

 - 👯 I’m looking to collaborate with - Mostly anything related to tech!
 - 💬 Ask me about - I will gladly talk anything with ya!
 - 🥅 My Goals - Do anything without College classes :)
-- ⚡ Fun fact - This was made by [Itz-Cook1e](https://github.com/Itz-Cook1e)
+- ⚡ Fun fact - This was actually made by [Itz-Cook1e](https://github.com/Itz-Cook1e)
 <!-- ❔❔❔❔ means username in below README.md -->
 <!-- Also feel free to update second URL to any URL -->
 ![See my stats!](https://github-readme-stats.vercel.app/api?username=Medhansh80-Gamer&count_private=true&show_icons=true&theme=midnight-purple)